QubitPi/management-blogs/docs/_posts/2022-09-05-arango-java-driver.md

 ### Active Failover

-In case of an Active Failover deployment the driver should be configured in the following way:
+In case of an [Active Failover deployment][Active Failover deployment] the driver should be configured in the following
+way:

 * the load balancing strategy must be either set to **LoadBalancingStrategy.NONE** or not set at all, since that would be the default
 * [acquireHostList](#fallback-hosts) should be set to `true`